SageHack/hacklair/content/code-with-php.md

 # Coding tools

 Tools will make your coding life easier, but you need to know about them.
 Some are easy use, some aren't.
-At some point you'll need to use all of them so you should at least know what they are.
+At some point, you'll need to use all of them so you should at least know what they are.

 ## PHP build in tools

 ### Interactive shell

-This shell allow you to type PHP code in your console that execute right away.
+This shell allows you to type PHP code in your console that executes right away.

 php -a

 ### Local server

 You can fire up a web server from any folder on your system to run your code with a browser.
-It's really useful but if you need fancy stuff provided by full fledged web servers, it won't work.
+It's really useful but if you need fancy stuff provided by full-fledged web servers, it won't work.

 php -s localhost:8080